mskcc/tempo/docs/running-the-pipeline.md

 To resume an interrupted Nextflow pipeline run, add `-resume` (note the single dash) to your command-line call to access the cache history of Nextflow and continue a job from where it left off.
 This will trigger a check of which jobs already completed before starting unfinished jobs in the pipeline.

-This function also allows you to make changes to values in the `pipeline.nf` script and continue from where you left off.
+This function also allows you to make changes to values in the `dsl2.nf` script and continue from where you left off.
 Nextflow will use the cached information from the unchanged sections while running only the modified processes.
 If you want to make changes to processes that already successfully completed, you have to manually delete the subdirectories in `work` where those processes where run.

 ::: tip Note
 * If you use `-resume` for the first time of a timeline run, Nextflow will recognize this as superfluous, and continue.